sagemath/trac_to_gh/Issue 8115.md

 patch -p0 < patches/cdd_both_reps-make.patch
 ```
 The first line is the preferred way to patch an upstream source because it copies the patched file patches/allfaces.c over to src/src/.
+This issue is reported on [sage-devel](http://groups.google.com/group/sage-devel/browse_thread/thread/e599fd37de909264).

+This depends on #8179.

 Issue created by migration from https://trac.sagemath.org/ticket/8115